sedenardi/sandersdenardi.com/src/pages/2019-04-17-private-ssh-tunnel-service/index.md

 #### A Note on SSL Certificates

-For SSL certificates I use <a href="https://letsencrypt.org/" target="_blank">Let's Encrypt</a>, as they're free and allow you to programmatically renew the certs.
+For SSL certificates I use [Let's Encrypt](https://letsencrypt.org/), as they're free and allow you to programmatically renew the certs.
 As of May 2018, Let's Encrypt supports creating wildcard certificates.
 Before, you could create a single certificate that covered multiple domains, but you had to specify them at creation time.
 With wildcard certificates, you can create a single certificate for `*.example.com` and use it for all 3 of the domains I use in my example.
 This minimizes the work needed to add new users.

 ## DNS Configuration